nds-org/developer-tutorial/README.md

 View the **cloud9/** folder for more information.

 #### 3.)
 OwnCloud
-This example mimics that of an actual stack that might be included in NDSLabs.
+This example mimics that of an actual stack that might be included in NDS Labs.

 View the **owncloud/** folder for more information.